 The two species of greatest priority to the SHARKWG based on their distribution with respect to North Pacific fisheries and high relative encounter rates are the blue (Prionace glauca) and shortfin mako (Isurus oxyrinchus) sharks.
-The SHARKWG has begun preparations for a North Pacific blue shark stock assessment to be completed by July 2013, and plans to conduct a North Pacific shortfin mako shark assessment by July 2014.
+The SHARKWG had completed a North Pacific blue shark stock assessment in July 2017, and has been conducting a North Pacific shortfin mako shark assessment to be completed by July 2018.
 The SHARKWG monitors ongoing research and fishery activities related to other shark species of interest to the ISC, including bigeye thresher (Alopias superciliosus), pelagic thresher (A. pelagicus), common thresher (A. vulpinus), oceanic whitetip shark (Carcharhinus longimanus), silky shark (C. falciformis), hammerhead sharks (Sphyrna spp.), longfin mako (I. paucus), salmon shark (Lamna ditropis), and crocodile shark (Pseudocarcharias kamoharai).

 Target Species Information

 Current Research Topics and Tasks